1811 - Franz Liszt was born on October 22 in the village of Doborján in

 widely and meets many intellectuals who influence his thinking both

-philosophically and musically, including Victor Hugo, Heinrich Heine
+philosophically and musically, including Victor Hugo, Heinrich Heine,

 Hector Berlioz, Niccolò Paganini, the Abbé de Lamennais, who acted as his